This is a complete guide to comparison rates.

-- ⛔️ The comparison rate is 4.04%.
+- The comparison rate is 4.63%.

-Why isn't it applicable for my situation?
+Why isn't it applicable to my situation?

-On the website, the comparison rate is being calculated on a $150,000 loan, but you’re wanting a $500,000 loan.
+On the website, the comparison rate is calculated on a $150,000 loan, but you want a $500,000 loan.

-So in this case, if you’re looking for a higher loan, you’re essentially being misled by what the bank is showing you online.
+In this case, if you’re looking for a higher loan, you’re essentially being misled by what the bank is showing you online.

 Next, we need to see what the comparison rate is based on your actual loan size.

-How can a comparison rate be used?
+How can the comparison rate be used?

-In a few ways actually.
+In a few ways, actually.

 If you’re applying for a loan, you’ll need to look at all the different variables and features on offer.
 But comparing loans with different time-frames, interest rates, and fees can be complicated.

 So let’s take a look at an example:

-So for Loan A the comparison rate is 6%, and Loan B the comparison rate is 5.95%.
+So for Loan A, the comparison rate is 6% (5%+1%), and for Loan B, the comparison rate is 5.95% (5.45%+0.5%).

-When we look at these two loans side by side, We can see that while Loan A provided a better interest rate, the overall cost of B works out a little lower.
+When we look at these two loans side by side, We can see that while Loan A provides a better interest rate, the overall cost of B works out a little lower.

-And so, in short, that’s how a comparison rate is used.
+So, in short, that’s how a comparison rate is used.